mohammad-intramotev/bin_tools/README.md

 ### `combine_bin.py` — Merge Multiple `.bin` Files

-Combines several `.bin` files into a single output file.
+Combines several `.bin` logs into a single output file.
 This is useful when logs are split across multiple files from the same data collection session.

 ### `bin_to_ros1bag.py` — Convert `.bin` to ROS1 Bag